-Any incident, including verbal exchanges will be treated as a racist incident if it is so perceived by any of those involved, including third parties.
-The following are considered to be forms of racism:
+Any incident, including verbal exchanges will be treated as a prejudicial incident if it is so perceived by any of those involved, including third parties.
+The following are considered to be forms of prejudice:

-- Verbal or physical abuse (including damage to property) - Display of racist, derogatory, defamatory or offensive pictures, material, insignia or graffiti - Rejection or isolation of someone because of her/his ethnicity - Unwelcome comments, jokes, innuendoes, taunts, insulting gestures based on ethnicity, colour and place of birth or ancestry
+- Verbal or physical abuse (including damage to property) - Display of racist, derogatory, defamatory or offensive pictures, material, insignia or graffiti - Rejection or isolation of someone because of her/his differences - Unwelcome comments, jokes, innuendoes, taunts, insulting gestures based on ethnicity, colour and place of birth or ancestry, gender, faith etc.

-As a school we will take the following actions when a racist incident is reported to any adult in school:
+As a school we will take the following actions when a prejudicial incident is reported to any adult in school:

-- 1. We will not ignore the incident - An immediate response will be made, making a direct reference to the colour/race issue and criticise the behaviour, not the person - Intervene physically, if absolutely necessary

-- Explain how the behaviour makes the victim feel - State that the adult dealing with the incident feels hurt and disappointed by this behaviour - 2.
+- 1. We will not ignore the incident - An immediate response will be made, making a direct reference to the prejudicial issue and criticise the behaviour, not the person - Intervene physically, if absolutely necessary - Explain how the behaviour makes the victim feel - State that the adult dealing with the incident feels hurt and disappointed by this behaviour - 2.
 Support the victim - 3.
 Bring the parties together to state the school's stance on this behaviour - 4.
 Make it clear to any others near by that this behaviour is unacceptable - 5.
-Record the incident in the agreed format - 6.
-Report it to the head teacher - 7.
-Head teacher will record it.
+Record the incident on CPOMS - 6.
+Report it to the head teacher via CPOMS - 7.
+Head teacher will action it.
 Parents will be informed either by class teacher or headteacher. - 8.
 The head teacher will work with staff and children to prevent further incidents - 9.
-The head teacher will report annually to the governing body any racist incidents in school
+The head teacher will report annually to the governing body any prejudicial incidents in school